jonathan-s/django-sockpuppet/docs/README.md

 ## How we got here

 Applications nowadays pursue native UI speeds which spawned a new breed of increasingly complex technologies.
 Modern **Single Page Apps** have pushed much of the server's responsibilities to the client.
-Unfortunately this new approach trades _a developer experience_ that was once **fun and productive** for an alternative of high complexity and only marginal gains.
+Unfortunately, this new approach trades _a developer experience_ that was once **fun and productive** for an alternative of high complexity and only marginal gains.

 **There must be a better way.**